raphamorim/react-ape/docs/contributing-how-to-contribute.md

 ## Getting in Touch

-We don`t have a email list at this time, All our discursions are on github, please, start our repository or watch to be up-to-date with the project.
+We don't have a email list at this time, All our discursions are on github, please, start our repository or watch to be up-to-date with the project.

 ## Coding Style